visualpharm/Lunacy/docs/index.md

 The [Icons8](https://icons8.com/) provide three main icons services in order to outperform expectations of even the most demanding developers and UX designers.
 They are the Icons Apps, Img-Omg and API integration.
 The next section will help you to grasp the main features and differences of the services.

-# Icons Apps / Img-omg / API integration - which one do I need?
+# Which one do I need?

 One of the most frequently asked questions from our customers is what icon service/app do I actually need for my project?
 This section provide coarse overview and comparison of the icons apps/services.
 The further discussion will examine each service features in detail.